-There are many reasons to consider buying vacation property, particularly if you are unable to afford a house in the city.
-Buying vacant land for a cottage is more affordable than buying something already built.
+There are many reasons to consider buying a vacation property, particularly if you are unable to afford a house in the city.
+In most cases, buying vacant land for a cottage is more affordable than buying something already built.

-Brad and I have been looking at vacation property for over 4 years.
+Brad and I looked at vacation properties for over 4 years.
 During that time we put in offers on several properties, which all fell through for various reasons.

 —One property went to blind bidding, even though it had been on the market for over a year.
 It went to a local for $1000 more than our offer, which seemed rather fishy to me.
 One seller had a family emergency right after we made our offer, and he felt he couldn’t coordinate selling at that time.
 One property had a covenant on it that was only opened after we made our offer… and it stated that nothing could be built on the property.
 I honestly thought we were cursed, which is why our purchase felt quite kismet!–

 Regardless, we are well-versed in what you need to consider if you’re thinking about buying vacant land for a cottage.